aws-samples/amazon-mq-workshop/labs/lab-10.md

 # Completion

 Congratulations, you've successfully completed Lab 10!
-You can move on to [Lab 11: Ployglot programming](/labs/lab-11.md)
+You can move on to [Lab 11: Polyglot programming](/labs/lab-11.md)

 [Return to the Workshop Landing page](/README.md)